insightcrunch/insightcrunch/_posts/2011-01-20-tcs-ilp-bhubaneswar-cracking-the-code.md

 ---

-## Frequently Asked Questions About TCS ILP Assessments
+## Frequently Asked Questions About TCS ILP Bhubaneswar Assessments

 **Q1: How many assessments are there during TCS ILP?**